-- (b) Telescopic Any sighting system which includes a lens or system of lenses and an aiming reference or reticle at the focal plane of a lens or system of lenses may be used only if authorized in the match program.
+- focal plane of a lens or system of lenses may be used only if authorized in the match program.
 National records may not be set. - (c) Any Any sight without restriction as to material or construction may be used only if authorized in the match program.
-National records may not be set. - (d) Prohibited-Anysightingdeviceprogrammedtoactivatethe firing mechanism is prohibited. - (e) A blinder may be attached to the rifle or rear sight.
+National records may not be set. - (d) Prohibited Any sighting device programmed to activate the firing mechanism is prohibited. - (e) A blinder may be attached to the rifle or rear sight.
 The blinder must not be more than 3.3 mm (1 1/4 inches) deep nor extend more than 100 mm (~4 inches) from the center of the rear sight aperture on the side of the aiming eye.
 Side Blinders attached to the hat, cap, shooting glasses, or to a headband, not exceeding 40 mm (1 1/2 inches) deep are permitted (See A).
 These blinders must not extend further forward than to a line from the center of the forehead.
-A piece to cover the non-aiming eye not larger than 30 mm (1/14 inches) wide is permitted (See B).

-3.8 Spotting Scopes - In 10-meter competition, the use of a spotting scope, with necessary tripod to visually locate shot holes on a target is permitted.
+A piece to cover the non-aiming eye not larger than 30 mm (1/14 inches) wide is permitted (See B). - 3.8 Spotting Scopes In 10-meter competition, the use of a spotting scope, with necessary tripod to visually locate shot holes on a target is permitted.
 It may be positioned forward of the shooter's forward shoulder.
-(Rule 9.9.)

-3.9 Shooting Kits - The shooting kit may not be placed forward of the firing line, except that in the standing position a shooting kit, table, or stand may be used as a rifle rest between shots.
-The shooting kit, table or stand may not be of such size or construction as to interfere with shooters on adjacent points or to constitute a wind break.

-•3.10 Ground Cloths - Ground cloths or mats with a maximum dimensions of 1.25 x 2 meters (49.2 x 78.7 inches) in size and a maximum total thickness of 5 cm (approximately 2 inches) may be used provided it is not constructed or used in a manner to provide artificial rest or support.
-Ground cloths shall not be used standing.

-3.10.1 Thick Mats - One thick mat of compressible material may be used for prone, sitting and kneeling shooting provided it is not constructed or used in a manner to provide artificial rest or support.
-Maximum dimensions are 50 cm x 75 cm x 5 cm (19.6 x 29.5 x 1.9 inches) thick and when compressed must measure not less than 1 cm 09 inches).

-3.11 Clothing Regulations - All clothing must be made of flexible material that does not materially change its physical characteristics under commonly accepted shooting conditions.
+(Rule 9.9.) - 3.9 Shooting Kits The shooting kit may not be placed forward of the firing line, except that in the standing position a shooting kit, table, or stand may be used as a rifle rest between shots.
+The shooting kit, table or stand may not be of such size or construction as to interfere with shooters on adjacent points or to constitute a wind break. - •3.10 Ground Cloths Ground cloths or mats with a maximum dimensions of 1.25×2 meters $(49.2 \times 78.7 \text{ inches})$ in size and a maximum total thickness of 5 cm (approximately 2 inches) may be used provided it is not constructed or used in a manner to provide artificial rest or support.
+Ground cloths shall not be used standing. - 3.10.1 Thick Mats One thick mat of compressible material may be used for prone, sitting and kneeling shooting provided it is not constructed or used in a manner to provide artificial rest or support.
+Maximum dimensions are $50~\text{cm} \times 75~\text{cm} \times 5~\text{cm}$ ($19.6~\text{x} \times 29.5~\text{x} \times 1.9$ inches) thick and when compressed must measure not less than 1 cm 09 inches). - 3.11 Clothing Regulations All clothing must be made of flexible material that does not materially change its physical characteristics under commonly accepted shooting conditions.
 All linings, padding, and reinforcements must be the same specifications.
 Lining and padding must not be quilted, cross-stitched, glued, or otherwise affixed to the outer layer other than at normal tailoring points.
 All lining or padding must be measured as part of the clothing.
 The use of any special devices, means or garments which support or immobilize the shooter's legs, body, or arms more than normal everyday clothing is prohibited.
 Any zippers prohibited by the following rules are permitted if made secure (Unable to be further opened or closed).
 A button or safety pin may be used on the sleeve to aid in holding the sling in place.
 The button or safety pin should be used on the upper arm part of the shirt.